4 Beautiful Walks on the Gold Coast not to miss

 And once you climb the small hill up to Point Danger on the Queensland / NSW border you’ll be overlooking another well-known surfing beach, Duranbah.

-Duranbah Beach - Australia
+Duranbah Beach - with jetty in background

 Duranbah Beach